MicrosoftDocs/azure-aks-docs/articles/kubernetes-fleet/concepts-resource-propagation.md

 When creating this type of placement the following cluster affinity types can be specified:

 - **requiredDuringSchedulingIgnoredDuringExecution**: as this policy is required during scheduling, it **filters** the clusters based on the specified criteria.
-- **preferredDuringSchedulingIgnoredDuringExecution**: as this policy preferred, but not required during scheduling, it **ranks** clusters based on specified criteria.
+- **preferredDuringSchedulingIgnoredDuringExecution**: as this policy is preferred, but not required during scheduling, it **ranks** clusters based on specified criteria.

+You can set both required and preferred affinities.
+Required affinities prevent placement to clusters that don't match them those specified affinities, and preferred affinities allow for ordering the set of valid clusters when a placement decision is being made.

 #### `PickN` with affinities

 Using affinities with a `PickN` placement policy functions similarly to using affinities with pod scheduling.
-You can set both required and preferred affinities.
-Required affinities prevent placement to clusters that don't match them those specified affinities, and preferred affinities allow for ordering the set of valid clusters when a placement decision is being made.

-The following example shows how to deploy a workload into three clusters.
+The following example shows how to deploy a workload onto three clusters.
 Only clusters with the `critical-allowed: "true"` label are valid placement targets, and preference is given to clusters with the label `critical-level: 1`:

 ```yaml
 apiVersion: placement.kubernetes-fleet.io/v1